kanwardeepika91/docker/README.md

 ## CONS of using Docker:

-Docker is a single point of failure, incase if docker engine crash/down for any reason, all your containers wont be available
+1. Docker is a single point of failure, incase if docker engine crash/down for any reason, all your containers wont be available
+2. If docker container is lost, then the data is lost. so the containers are ephimeral in nature.
+To make data persistent, we have to make volume persistent or use bind mounts
+3. Containers are lightweight, hence donot even have its own filesystem.